mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 const q = p.then(qOnFulfilled)
 ```

-In this case, `q` should be resolved right away with the resolution value of `p`
+In this case, `q` should be resolved right away with the resolution value of `p`.

 {{< snippet lang="javascript" line="4-11" >}}
 function handleResolved(promise, handler) {